-…along the GR 70 Chemin de Stevenson
+…using the GR 70 Chemin de Stevenson as a case study

 Now that I’ve planned my ideal itinerary along the Chemin de Stevenson and I know where I’d like to stay each night, I like to book my accommodation.